Internet2/grouper/ldappc/README.txt

 user's manual.
 You can directly select the "Deployment Guide" link for detailed documentation about the installation process.

-For those who are accessing the program using CVS, before building you must install the dependencies in the required-jars directory into your local Maven repository.
-Instructions for doing this are in the required-jars/README.txt file.

 To generate the site documentation, run "mvn site" from the working directory; this will generate the documentation in the target/site directory.
 Then open the target/site/index.html file in a browser window.

 To build the program, run "mvn package" from the working directory;
-this will compile everything and create a target/ldappc-version.jar file, a target/lib directory containing the required runtime jars, along with Windows and UN*X runner scripts in target/bin.
+this will compile everything and create a target/ldappc-version.jar file, and a lib directory containing the required runtime jars.
+The project can then be run using the UN*X and Windows runner scripts in the bin directory.

+To generate a deployment package, run "mvn package -Pdeploy", which generates a deploy distribution in the target directory.
+This contains everything needed to run ldappc.
+This is the same as the binary distribution, but does not contain the documentation.

 To generate a distribution that can be run elsewhere, run "mvn package -Pdistribution", which generates both a binary and a source